setlife-network/awesome-lightning-network/readme.md

 ### Web Interfaces

 - [Joule](http://lightningjoule.com) - A browser extension for lnd that enables payments and other interactions with lightning apps (similar to MetaMask)
-- [kugelblitz](https://github.com/cdecker/kugelblitz) - A simple UI for the c-lightning daemon lightningd and bitcoind
 - [lncli-web](https://github.com/mably/lncli-web) - Light-weight web client for the lnd daemon written in NodeJS / Angular
 - [Ride The Lightning](https://github.com/ShahanaFarooqui/RTL) - Web Client for LND Daemon written in NodeJS /  Angular 7
 - [LND-For-WP](https://github.com/rstmsn/lnd-for-wp) - WordPress plugin for managing & using your LND Node; [WordPress Plugin Directory](https://wordpress.org/plugins/lnd-for-wp/)